๐Ÿ™ˆEvolutionary Biology

 Why This Matters

-Genetic drift is one of the four fundamental mechanisms of evolution—alongside natural selection, mutation, and gene flow—and AP exams love testing whether you understand the difference between random and selective evolutionary change.
-While natural selection acts on fitness differences, genetic drift operates purely through chance, making it especially powerful in small populations where random sampling effects can override adaptive pressures.
+Genetic drift is one of the four fundamental mechanisms of evolution, alongside natural selection, mutation, and gene flow.
+While natural selection acts on fitness differences, genetic drift operates purely through chance.
+This makes it especially powerful in small populations, where random sampling effects can override adaptive pressures.
 Understanding drift helps you explain everything from why endangered species struggle to recover to why human populations carry different disease alleles.

 You're being tested on your ability to recognize when drift dominates over selection, how population size affects evolutionary outcomes, and why reduced genetic diversity matters for long-term survival.
-The examples below demonstrate these principles in action—from theoretical mechanisms like allele fixation to real-world cases like the cheetah bottleneck.
-Don't just memorize the examples; know what concept each one illustrates and be ready to compare how different scenarios lead to similar evolutionary outcomes.
+The examples below demonstrate these principles in action.
+Don't just memorize them; know what concept each one illustrates and be ready to compare how different scenarios lead to similar evolutionary outcomes.

 Mechanisms That Drive Drift